 f.
 Licensing.
 The SBA will want to examine all of your company and employee licenses to make sure you are in compliance with state and federal laws for licensing.
 Before submitting your 8(a) application or waiver request, check online at http://www.business.qov to determine all of the licenses your company needs to operate legally in its state.

-If your firm has not been in business for two or more years, it can still satisfy the SBA's "potential for success" requirement and gain entry into the SBA 8(a) program if it qualifies for a waiver of the Two-Year Rule.
+If your firm has not been in business for 2 or more years, it can still satisfy the SBA's "potential for success" requirement and gain entry into the SBA 8(a) program if it qualifies for a waiver of the 2-year rule.

 The Small Business Administration, unfortunately, does not provide extensive written guidance regarding how a length of time in business waiver request should be written.